KraftOreo/kraftoreo.github.io/_posts/2022-06-03-How_to_set_up_mujoco_on_greene.md

 ---
-title:  "How to set up Mujoco on Greene"
+title:  "How to set up Mujoco and Polyfempy on Greene and Singularity"
 mathjax: true
 layout: post
 categories: media
 ---

+# Set up Mujoco and Mujoco_py on Greene
+## Approach One
 To set up mujoco on Greene HPC, the original tutorial is no longer working from [Original Tutorial](https://www.notion.so/Setting-up-Mujoco-and-MPI-on-Greene-0fad2a6ac9e54115960f57a69e6ba6dd).
 The basic steps are still the same, but there are a few minor changes.
 * Steps
 1. Set up you own Singularity image and overlay according to [Singularity Tutorial](https://github.com/nyu-dl/cluster-support/tree/master/greene).